-- Alongside an implementation of Microkit in C we have generated a formal specification for it in Haskell.
-This spec is then manually transcribed into Python. - For the next step we have developed a new, tailor-made, automated tool, called Gordian.
+Alongside an implementation of Microkit in C we have provided a formal specification for it in Haskell.
+This spec is then manually transcribed into Python.

+For the next step we have developed a new, tailor-made, automated tool, called Gordian.

 It first takes the above Python description and generates a spec in SMT-LIB 2.
 Gordian then verifies the given GraphLang graph against the generated SMT-LIB 2 spec.
-It does this by annotating the graph with the specification, from which it generates a single, logical verification condition, using a variant of the weakest-precondition calculus for unstructured programs of [Barnett and Leino, 2005] - we will refer to this as the Barnett-Leino-variant algorithm.
-Furthermore, when Gordian comes across references to basic Microkit library functions it directly relies on their respective (pre-/post-condition) specs - see Section 4.4.2 how we avoid circularity and properly anchor verification of these basic functions.
-Figure 4.2 highlights the key role that our Gordian tool plays, Chapter 8 details its particular features and capabilities. - The verification condition thus produced is a formula in a standard SMT-LIB 2 theory,3 meaning we can employ for our reasoning the common and standardised input and output language for SMT solvers.
-This verification condition is then passed to the SMT solver z3 [de Moura and Bjørner, 2008], which either proves the condition or provides a counter-model.
+It does this by annotating the graph with the function specification - Figure 4.4 is the corresponding annotated graph for the handler loop, providing an visual impression of the added complexity.
+From this expanded control-flow graph Gordian generates a single, logical verification condition, using a variant of the weakest-precondition calculus for unstructured programs of [Barnett and Leino, 2005] - we will refer to this as the Barnett-Leino-variant algorithm.
+Furthermore, when Gordian comes across references to basic Microkit library functions it directly relies on their respective (pre-/post-condition) specs - see Section 4.4.2 how we avoid circularity and properly anchor verification of the basic Microkit library functions.
+Figure 4.2 highlights the key role that our Gordian tool plays, Chapter 8 details its particular features and capabilities.